kreijack/bombrowser/tests/TESTS.md

 - Press copy info

 Expected result: Pasting the clipboard content in a editor, the relevant information are showed

+Passed: [ ]

+### Test 2.7 - Check tool tip
+Test description:
+- In the "BOMBrowser - codes list" window insert code 820000
+- move the mouse pointer over the Code - gui, drawing button

+Expected result:
+- a tooltip appears showing file name and full path

+Passed: [X]

+### Test 2.8 - RMB menu of drawing button
+Test description:
+- In the "BOMBrowser - codes list" window insert code 820000
+- move the mouse pointer over the Code, press the RMB
+- select "Open dir"

+Expected result:
+- the directory containing the file is opened

+Passed: [X]

+### Test 2.9 - RMB menu of drawing button
+Test description:
+- In the "BOMBrowser - codes list" window insert code 820000
+- move the mouse pointer over the Code, press the RMB
+- select "Copy filename"
+- paste it in an editor

+Expected result:
+- the filename is pasted

+Passed: [X]

+### Test 2.10 - RMB menu of drawing button
+Test description:
+- In the "BOMBrowser - codes list" window insert code 820000
+- move the mouse pointer over the Code, press the RMB
+- select "Copy dirname"
+- paste it in an editor

+Expected result:
+- the dirname is pasted

+Passed: [X]

+### Test 2.11 - RMB menu of drawing button
+Test description:
+- In the "BOMBrowser - codes list" window insert code 820000
+- move the mouse pointer over the Code, press the RMB
+- select "Copy full path"
+- paste it in an editor

+Expected result:
+- the full path (filename+dirname) is pasted

+Passed: [X]

+### Test 2.12 - RMB menu of drawing button (windows only)
+Test description:
+- In the "BOMBrowser - codes list" window insert code 820000
+- move the mouse pointer over the Code, press the RMB
+- select "Copy file"
+- paste it in a folder

+Expected result:
+- the file is copied

 Passed: [X]